-MODIFIED CASH BASIS OF ACCOUNTING - A plan under which revenues are recognized on the cash basis while expenditures are recognized on the accrual basis.
-This is sometimes known as Modified Accrual Basis.
+MODIFIED CASH BASIS OF ACCOUNTING - A plan under which revenues are recognized on the cash basis while expenditures are recognized on the accrual basis; this is sometimes known as Modified Accrual Basis.

-MOTIVE EQUIPMENT ASSIGNMENT AND USAGE - Costs associated with motor vehicles consists of two charges: assignment and usage.
+MOTIVE EQUIPMENT ASSIGNMENT AND USAGE - Costs associated with motor vehicles consist of two charges, assignment and usage.
 Assignment charges represent an amount to offset the annualized estimated expense for replacing the vehicle at the end of its economic life.
 Usage charges are fees that offset all operating expenses associated with the equipment class, including maintenance, fuel, tires, and repairs.

-MOTOR VEHICLE LICENSE FEES (MVLF) - Fees paid to the Department of Motor Vehicles (DMV) at the time of registration.
+MOTOR VEHICLE LICENSE FEES (MVLF) - Fees paid to the Department of Motor Vehicles (DMV) at the time of vehicle registration.
 The fees are levied as a percentage of an automobile's purchase price, subject to depreciation.

-NET TOTAL COMBINED BUDGET - The City's total budget including operating and capital revenues and expenditures, reflecting General Fund, Special Revenue Funds, and Enterprise Funds, less interfund transfer activity for a fiscal year.
+NET TOTAL COMBINED BUDGET - The City's total budget including operating and capital revenues and expenditures, that reflects General Fund, special revenue funds, and enterprise funds, less interfund transfer activity, for a fiscal year.

-NON-DISCRETIONARY - Non-discretionary expenditures are those expenses budgeted in a department that are outside of the department's direct control.
-Examples of these expenses include utilities, insurance, and rent.
+NON-DISCRETIONARY - Non-discretionary expenditures are expense allocations that are determined outside of the Department's direct control.
+These adjustments are generally based on prior year expenditure trends and examples of these include utilities, insurance, and rent.